jnjugun3/final-project/README.md

 📚 **References**

-I used AI to assist with code structuring, pseudocode generation, debugging, ORF detection logic, k-mer similarity design, Needleman–Wunsch alignment structure, codon back-translation design, and unit test creation.
+I used AI to assist  with all python sctipts , all debugging and modification was done by me.

 #### 🎓 **Author**